pubnub/pubnub-mcp-server/resources/sdk_docs/objective-c_overview.md

 # Objective-C API & SDK Docs 6.1.0

-This overview shows how to configure the PubNub Objective-C SDK, add listeners, subscribe, and publish a message.
-Replace myPublishKey and mySubscribeKey with your keyset from the Admin Portal.
+Build a minimal “Hello, World” app that connects to PubNub, subscribes to a channel, and publishes/receives messages.

 ## Setup

 ### Get your PubNub keys

 - Sign in or create an account on the PubNub Admin Portal.
-- Create an app and keyset; copy the publish and subscribe keys.
+- Create an app (or use an existing one) and get your publish and subscribe keys from the app dashboard.
-- Use separate keysets for dev/prod.
+- Use separate keysets for dev/prod when possible.

 ### Install the SDK

+##### SDK version
 Use the latest SDK version.

 ### Use CocoaPods

-Install/update CocoaPods, create a Podfile, and install pods.
-Use the CocoaPods-generated workspace.
+Install/update CocoaPods, create a Podfile, and add PubNub:

 ```
 `1pod init